mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 ### Classification Models

-NOTE: Our data was very limited due the fact that you can only pull tweets for the past week if using the free membership of twitter's API.
+NOTE: Our data was very limited due the fact that you can only pull tweets for the past week if using the free membership of Twitter's API.
 We identify that our models are overfit even when using cross validation as we had very high dimensionality post feature engineering but only a weeks worth of data points (stock price at a given 30 minute interval during market hours).

 Steps to fix this moving forward:
-1. Add more data by adding tweets to a database as they come in
+1. Add more data by adding tweets to a database as they come in.
-2. Use PCA to reduce dimensionality (we had not covered this concept at this point in the course)
+2. Use PCA to reduce dimensionality (we had not covered this concept at this point in the course).

 Adaptive boosting and Gradient Boosting were our most accurate models and had the best area under the ROC curve (AUC).
 Both of these metrics can be seen visualized below: